ECB shifts into crisis mode as coronavirus bites eurozone economy | DW | 12.03.2020

 The COVID-19 shock to the global economy is forcing the European Central Bank to open its monetary spigots further.
 But unlike in previous crises, the ECB is short of ammunition as it faces a looming recession.

-But with eurozone interest rates alread at a historically low zero percent, or even in negative territory as far as the deposit rate is concerned, the European Central Bank (ECB) had only a few options left in its armory.
+But with eurozone interest rates already at a historically low zero percent, or even in negative territory as far as the deposit rate is concerned, the European Central Bank (ECB) has had only a few options left in its armory.

-As ECB President Christine Lagarde faces the biggest test of her leadership just four months into the job, most economists are urging her to continue the "whatever it takes" policy of her predecessor Mario Draghi, who is widely credited for saving the euro with ultraloose monetary policy during the 2010 eurozone sovereign debt crisis.

 Provide ample liquidity